 Possible Reasons Why a Chicken Coop Can Smell So Bad Than Others

-In some cases, you will notice that bad odor is stronger in some chicken houses than others.
+In some cases, you will notice that the bad odor is stronger in some chicken houses than in others.
 Here are some of the possible causes:

 1. Inadequate Ventilation

 One of the most effective ways of controlling ammonia is ensuring there is proper ventilation to get rid of ammonia-filled air in a coop and replace it with fresh air.
 If the windows are not enough, install slow-moving ceiling fans.